 – Use interdental brushes instead of flossing if your teeth are very close together.
 This is because you will find difficulty in maneuvering the dental floss through the gap.

 Using an alcohol-free dental mouthwash that contains fluoride can help prevent tooth decay.
 However, this should not be used directly after brushing your teeth.
 Choose a separate time to use mouthwash, such as after lunch.
 Take care not to eat or drink for 30 minutes after using a fluoride mouthwash.

 Limiting the amount of sugar you eat and drink is important to prevent tooth decay and also has wider benefits for your general health.
 Have sugary food and drink only at mealtimes and don’t eat sugary snacks between meals.

-Most of the sugars we eat and drink are contained in processed and ready-made food and drinks.
-These include:
+Most of the sugars we eat and drink are present in processed and ready-made food and drinks.
+The examples of such foods are

 Healthier alternatives for snacks and drinks include cheese, fruit and vegetables, and unsweetened tea or coffee.
-Some artificial sweeteners have been shown not to contribute to toothy decay, so they may be a good alternative if you like to add sugar to any foods or drinks.
+Some artificial sweeteners like stevia have been shown not to contribute to tooth decay, so they may be a good alternative if you like to some sweetness to any foods or drinks.

-Chewing sugar-free gum after you have eaten may also help prevent tooth decay.
+Chewing sugar-free gum after you had your food may also help prevent tooth decay.
 When you chew gum, your mouth produces saliva, which neutralizes the acid in your mouth before it can damage your teeth.